carwyn987/Cognitive-Warmup/README.md

 Only the OpenAI key is strictly necessary.
 Secrets are loaded from environment variables, which must be set with e.g.

 `export OPENAI_API_KEY=<INSERT_OPENAI_KEY_HERE>`

+Currently, can be executed with `docker compose up`.

 ## Project Links (For personal development, not public access)
  - https://platform.openai.com/settings/organization/usage